bcgov/inclusive-names-service/docs/index.md

 [Configuring mainframe systems to support Indigenous language text](mainframe_systems/Readme.md)

 ### Person Name Data Standard
 Existing formal and defacto naming standards do not always reflect the naming practices of Indigenous peoples.
 For this reason, a new **Person Name Data Standard (PNDS)** is being developed.
-The **PNDS** specifies how to collect, store, share, and display people’s names accurately, in a way that is respectful and allows computer systems and software to exchange and use this information effectively.
-It applies to all people names, whether from an Indigenous language, English, or French.
+The **PNDS** specifies how to input, store, and display people’s names accurately and respectfully while considering the technology required for effective information exchange and usage.
+It applies to all people names, whether from an Indigenous language, English, French or any other language spoken in B.C.

 Corresponding to the PNDS is a JSON schema defining the structure of a PersonName value.
 This JSON schema can be used to validate instances of PersonName defined as JSON.